College graduate, freelance writer, cooking aficionado. Political junkie by day and screenwriter by night.

 Kevin Mitnick was a computer hacker who was being hunted by authorities for stealing software.
 In 1992, the FBI raided Mitnick's apartment and only found a box of donuts in the fridge labeled "FBI Donuts."
 Mitnick's work as a hacker began when he was a teenager, which then led to him stealing source code from IT companies.

 Mitnick managed to evade law enforcement for three years, but he was finally arrested in 1995 in North Carolina.
-He reached a plea deal, which restricted him from using the internet for three years and profiting from his story for seven years.
+He reached a plea deal that restricted him from using the internet for three years and profiting from his story for seven years.

 Mitnick appears to have turned a corner.
 He started his own security firm, helping corporations protect themselves from cyberattacks.
 Mitnick says he gets the same rush when he breaks into a client's system, but this time he's doing it for the right reasons.